 Background: Several healthcare systems have used Blockchain technology to improve data accessibility between multiple healthcare providers and hospitals [1].
 Blockchain ledger provides an immutable and transparent view of all transactions in chronological order.
 Blockchain technology has enabled data accessibility by removing intermediaries to omit centralized dependency.
 A break-glass access control system is a mechanism for providing access to encrypted medical records in case of emergencies.
 It usually bypasses the access policy to provide timely access for health professionals [2].

 Problem: Patients’ health records accessibility for healthcare professionals is effective in patients’ treatment processes, especially in case of emergency [3].
-Patient health records are stored in different online and offline data sources such as different hospitals which are not connected nor available in a timely manner even in case of emergency for other health providers.
+Patient health records are stored in different online and offline data sources such as different hospitals, which are not connected nor available in a timely manner even in case of emergency for other health providers.
 The patients’ health records should be accessible to healthcare professionals regardless of business matters to save human lives.
 These matters motivate us to propose a solution for this problem.
-Privacy is a matter in medical records storing and transmitting, besides medical records need to be protected from unauthorized access but be available timely during emergencies [4].
+Privacy is a matter in medical records storing and transmitting; besides medical records need to be protected from unauthorized access but be available timely during emergencies [4].
 The question of our research is how can healthcare professionals access electronic medical records in case of emergency in a timely and secure manner?

-Objective: The authors of the paper aim to develop a conceptual model for a break-glass mechanism to access patients’ EMRs in case of emergency for healthcare professionals in Blockchain-based healthcare systems by regarding patient’s privacy.
-This research aims at a critically important problem in the recently proposed healthcare system which is increasing the saving patient lives by delivering the EMRs timely.
+Objective: The authors of the paper aim to develop a conceptual model for a break-glass mechanism to access patients’ EMRs in case of emergency for healthcare professionals in Blockchain-based healthcare systems by regarding patient privacy.
+This research aims at a critically important problem in the recently proposed healthcare system, which is increasing the saving patient lives by delivering the EMRs timely.
 Applying Blockchain technology as one of their design pillars to deliver transparency in data accessibility.

 Contribution: We reviewed the notable proposed blockchain-based healthcare systems in the domain of the problem.
 We summarized their value proposition to understand the strengths and weaknesses of such systems and draw a clear picture of the suitability feature in the aspect of the discussed problem.
-Proposing an ABAC break-glass mechanism for a Blockchain-based healthcare system as a conceptual model is our main contribution in this paper.
+Proposing an ABAC break-glass mechanism for a Blockchain-based healthcare system as a conceptual model is the main contribution in this paper.
 It is a novel concept that has been developed along with other research in this domain.
 It is not similar nor comparable to any proposed model in this domain.
 Although some researchers have proposed Blockchain-based healthcare systems, we are the first researchers to propose a break-glass mechanism for a Blockchain-based healthcare system.
 Being related but differentiated in the research domain besides developing the related concept based on significant research in this domain is the authors' contribution.
 It helped us to develop a related but distinguished conceptual model to devise a unique value in this domain.

-State of the art
+State of the Art

 In this section, we have reviewed notable research in this domain to present the main argument of our design logic.
-We draw a relatedness between our research and the body of knowledge in Blockchain technology, IPFS, ABAC in the context of healthcare systems.
+We draw relatedness between our research and the body of knowledge in Blockchain technology, IPFS, ABAC in the context of healthcare systems.